NyleD/HotelBookingApp/README.txt

+// DATABASE:
+// The data for the application is auto generated and processed to fit our data schema.
+The csv files are manually uploaded to the GCP (under Storage) and manually imported into the Tables.
 // IMPORTANT: Before you start, you should have python3, pip and pipenv installed in your machine

 // Open three terminals that are in the same empty folder